formosa-crypto/formosa-mlkem/proof/correctness/README.md

 rounded) polynomials.

 Fq.ec:
-- Correction of coefficient-operations and connection to semantics over Fq (i.e., congruence relations + ranges).
+- Correction of coefficient-wise operations in IndCpaDerand and connection to semantics over Fq (i.e., congruence relations + ranges).
   First connection between implementation and security proof.
   Clones ../security/Kyber and provides concrete parameters for vector sizes and randomness seed type (byte arrays).
 Gets the modulus q value from Kyber, but  then defines all constants required for implementation-specific optimizations, such a Montgomery representation, etc.
+- Depends on all previous  files.